 If you have told us about a change in your circumstances which may affect your safe and effective practice, we may ask you for more information.
 You must make sure that we receive this information within 14 calendar days, and no later than the end of the renewal period on 30 November.

 Add or change information after submitting

 You cannot make any changes to your renewal application after you have submitted it.
 The only exception is CPD.
-You can continue to edit CPD after you have submitted your application through ‘Your CPD’ on your online account.
+You can continue to add and edit CPD after you have submitted your application through ‘Your CPD’ on your online account.

 To edit a CPD record, log in to your online account and go to ‘Your CPD’.
 Find your CPD overview at the bottom of the page.
 This will show the CPD you have recorded.
 Select ‘Edit’ to open the CPD record.
 You can also delete or upload attachments in this way.

 Remember to submit the CPD record again.
 CPD will only count towards your application to renew your registration if it’s submitted.

 There are 3 possible outcomes from an application to renew:

 - accepted with conditions